Graph Clustering with Graph Neural Networks: Introduction

 \section{Introduction}

-In recent years there has been a surge of research interest in developing varieties of Graph Neural Networks (GNNs) -- specialized deep learning architectures for dealing with graph-structured data, such as social networks \cite{perozzideepwalk}, recommender graphs \cite{ying2018graph}, or molecular graphs~\cite{defferrard2016,ying2018}.
-GNNs leverage the structure of the data as computational graph, allowing the information to propagate across the edges of graphs~\cite{scarselli2008}.
-When many real-wold systems are represented as graphs, they exhibit locally inhomogeneous distributions of edges, forming \emph{clusters} (also called \emph{communities} or \emph{modules}) -- groups of nodes with high in-group edge density, and relatively low out-group density.
-Clusters can correspond to interesting phenomena in the underlying graph, for example to education \cite{traud2011comparing} or employment \cite{papacharissi2009virtual} in social graphs.
-GNNs have been shown to benefit from leveraging higher-order structural information that could arise from clusters ~\cite{chen2018harp,ying2018,lee2019}, for example through pooling or trainable attention over edges~\cite{velickovic2017}.
+In recent years there has been a surge of research interest in developing varieties of Graph Neural Networks (GNNs)---specialized deep learning architectures for dealing with graph-structured data, such as social networks~\citep{perozzi2014}, recommender graphs~\citep{ying2018graph}, or molecular graphs~\citep{defferrard2016}.
+GNNs leverage the structure of the data as a computational graph, allowing the information to propagate across the edges of graphs~\citep{scarselli2008}.
+When many real-world systems are represented as graphs, they exhibit locally inhomogeneous distributions of edges, forming \emph{clusters} (also called \emph{communities} or \emph{modules})---groups of nodes with high in-group edge density, and relatively low out-group density.
+Clusters can correspond to interesting phenomena in the underlying graph, for example to education \citep{traud2011comparing} or employment \citep{papacharissi2009virtual} in social graphs.
+GNNs have been shown to benefit from leveraging higher-order structural information that could arise from clusters ~\citep{chen2018,ying2018}, for example through pooling or trainable attention over edges~\citep{velickovic2017}.

-Interestingly, most existing work on GNNs to leverage higher-order structure does not directly address node partitioning or the estimation of clusters within the computational graph.
-Furthermore, most works explore these mechanisms only within a semi-supervised or supervised framework, ignoring the fact that \emph{unsupervised} graph clustering is often an extremely useful end-goal in itself -- whether for data exploration \cite{perozzi2018discovering}, visualization \cite{clemenccon2012hierarchical, cui2008geometry}, genomic feature discovery \cite{cabreros2016detecting}, anomaly detection \cite{perozzi2016scalable}, or for many other use-cases discussed e.g.\ in \cite{fortunato2016community}.
-Additionally, many of the existing structure-aware methods have undesirable properties, such as relying on a multi-step optimization process which does not allow to optimize the objective via gradient descent end-to-end \cite{perozzi2014focused}.
+Interestingly, most existing work on GNNs to leverage higher-order structure does not directly address node partitioning or cluster assignments within the computational graph.
+Furthermore, most works explore these mechanisms only within a semi-supervised or supervised framework, ignoring the fact that \textit{unsupervised} graph clustering is often an extremely useful end-goal in itself---whether for data exploration \citep{perozzi2018discovering}, visualization \citep{clemenccon2012hierarchical, cui2008geometry}, genomic feature discovery \citep{cabreros2016detecting}, anomaly detection \citep{perozzi2016scalable}, or for many other use-cases discussed e.g.\ in \cite{fortunato2016community}.
+Additionally, many of the existing \ant{unsupervised} structure-aware methods have undesirable properties, such as relying on a multi-step optimization process which does not allow for an end-to-end differentiable objective~\citep{perozzi2014focused}.